jameshaydon/lawvere/README.md

 > Programming in categories

 Lawvere is a categorical programming language with sketches and effects.
-It allows you to program morhisms in cartesian closed categories, and allows you to define locally finitely presentable categories.
+It allows you to program morphisms in arbitrary cartesian closed categories, allows you to define locally finitely presentable categories, and allows you to define functors between these categories.

 ---

 ## TODO

-- Implement type-checker.
 - Implement more general diagrams and limits/colimits thereof.
 - Make example showing extensible data programming, e.g. let-desugaring as a cartesian retract.
-- Make more effect examples.
 - Make a small but not just a few lines "real program".
-- defining new categories
 - allow one to define morphisms via curry/uncurry.
 - Think about if diagrams (which are used for e.g. (co)limits) can be represented as functors directly (from discrete categories).

+---

 ## Some random notes: